rwqfsfasxc100/DVTools/README.md

 ### Modlet toggling

 All available modlets can be toggled from the ∆V Tool panel.
+This provides the ability to toggle them without needing to open the game or the mod config file to toggle them.

 <img width="229" height="54" alt="image" src="https://github.com/user-attachments/assets/277e285b-57d3-4ba4-893f-d7cc70912fec" />